cdracars/book-scanner-copy-stand/README.md

 ## Book Merge Software

-The repository also includes the Book Merge software created by the original designer.
-This software helps with:
+The repository also includes the Book Merge software created by the original designer. **Note: This software is designed for Windows operating systems.** This software helps with:
 - Renaming left and right page images
 - Merging left and right pages into a combined view
 - Organizing scanned book pages in the correct order